 - Byron Bay is synonymous with summer in Australia.
 Head here to soak up the beach vibes and be as active or relaxed as you want.

-- The laid back atmosphere, gorgeous beach, proximity to the rainforest and Great Barrier Reef make Palm Cove in tropical north Queensland a great option to get away to.
+- The laid-back atmosphere, gorgeous beach, and proximity to the rainforest and Great Barrier Reef make Palm Cove in tropical north Queensland a great option to get away to.

-- There are plenty of shady spots and fabulous restaurants where you can enjoy the views of the Barossa Valley in South Australia along with their distinctive reds and local produce.
+- There are plenty of shady spots and fabulous restaurants where you can enjoy the views of the Barossa Valley in South Australia along with its distinctive reds and local produce.